aviadoffer/iorate/README.md

 ./iorate --report-host-name=server1 --retrieve-test-files --stay-up-after-all-runs

-server1 will send tests.ior and patterens.ior to server2,3,4,5 ... before running the tests
+server1 will send tests.ior and patterns.ior to server2,3,4,5 ... before running the tests

 once the runs are complete server2,3,4,5 will stay running and wait for server1 to run again

+Notice that devices.ior is unique therefore has to be local on each server

 Added  --retrieve-test-files     Fetch tests.ior and patterns.ior from the report host